gmac/professional-javascript/part1_basics/intro_to_javascript.md

 ### Data Comparisons

-To assess two values against one another, we perform comparisons:
+To assess two values in relation to one another, we perform comparisons:

 ```
 a === b   Equality.
 Does A equal B?